-- (1) The applicant must file an applicant's affidavit, an affidavit proving notice, and a draft order no less than ten days before the day the application is to be heard. - Affidavit evidence in support of an application for the appointment of a guardian of a child must include all of the following, unless a judge directs otherwise: - (a) proof of the child's date of birth by birth certificate, or by other means if a birth certificate cannot be obtained; - (b) if the child is over twelve years of age but less than sixteen, the child's position on the proposed appointment; - (c) if the child is sixteen years of age or more, whether the child consents to the proposed appointment and, if not, the reasons for going against the child's wishes. - (3) An application for an order under the Adult Capacity and Decision-making Act must also be supported by affidavits of two medical practitioners giving evidence of the present state of health of the person alleged to be incapable of managing their affairs. - (4) An applicant may make an ex parte motion for an order giving a medical practitioner permission to include relevant confidential information in an affidavit.
+- (1) The applicant must file an applicant's affidavit, an affidavit proving notice, and a draft order no less than ten days before the day the application is to be heard. - (2) Affidavit evidence in support of an application for the appointment of a guardian of a child must include all of the following, unless a judge directs otherwise: - (a) proof of the child's date of birth by birth certificate, or by other means if a birth certificate cannot be obtained; - (b) if the child is over twelve years of age but less than sixteen, the child's position on the proposed appointment; - (c) if the child is sixteen years of age or more, whether the child consents to the proposed appointment and, if not, the reasons for going against the child's wishes. - (3) An applicant may make an ex parte motion for an order giving a medical practitioner permission to include relevant confidential information in an affidavit.